Medicare and Spinlife

 What is the reimbursement criteria for wheelchair cushions?

-For wheelchair cushions, the wheelchair for which the cushion will be used must already be on file with Medicare because SpinLife must submit the manufacturer, model and the date of purchase of the wheelchair on file when courtesy billing for the corresponding cushion.
-The beneficiary must also either have a current pressure sore or have a pressure sore on record as Medicare will not cover any preventative items.
-This information must be submitted to SpinLife with the prescription.
+For wheelchair cushions, the wheelchair for which the cushion will be used must already be on file with Medicare.
+When Courtesy Billing for the corresponding cushion, Medicare requires the manufacturer, model and the date of purchase of the wheelchair on file.
+If no wheelchair is on file with Medicare, a cushion and wheelchair can be billed at the same time.
+The beneficiary must also either have a current pressure sore or have a previous history of a pressure sore on record due to the fact that Medicare will not cover any preventative items.
+Documentation of positioning requirements and any other risk factors will also be taken into consideration and should be submitted to SpinLife with the prescription.

 Can you bill Medicare for a power wheelchair?

-Spinlife cannot courtesy bill Medicare for power wheelchairs (also called power mobility devices) because Medicare only provides coverage for power wheelchairs on a rental basis, and SpinLife does not provide rental equipment.
+SpinLife cannot provide Courtesy Billing to Medicare for power wheelchairs (also called power mobility devices) because Medicare only provides coverage for power wheelchairs on a rental basis, and SpinLife does not provide rental equipment.
 If you rent a power wheelchair from a local dealer, you will pay a monthly copay of 20% of the monthly rental amount.
 There is no guarantee that you will receive new equipment, nor can you specify a choice of the brand or model that you prefer.
 After 13 months of continuous rental, the item is then "purchased" for the beneficiary by Medicare and no additional copay is required.

 Can you bill Medicare for a manual wheelchair, hospital bed, or patient lift?

-Because SpinLife only sells new equipment and does not provide rentals, we cannot provide courtesy billing on these items.
-Many consumers choose to purchase the items they need outright from SpinLife because the purchase cost is often comparable to the 20% copay they would be required to pay to a local dealer for a rental.
-Purchasing from SpinLife also guarantees that you will receive new items instead of used, and that you get exactly what you want.
+Many consumers choose to purchase the items they need from SpinLife because our purchase price is often comparable to the 20% copay they would be required to pay over a 13 month rental period to a local dealer.
+Purchasing from SpinLife also guarantees that you will receive new items instead of used, and that you will get the exact product you want.

 How can I find out if my physician has a valid NPI and PECOS enrollment?